Zelkova Serrata by Chris Green

 It is not the knight in shining armour or the good Samaritan she is hoping for.
 It is the one-eyed hunchback from her dream.
 He is carrying some kind of axe.

 Dozens of stories she has heard of mad killers on the loose momentarily flash through her consciousness.
 The one who butchered his killers and kept them in the deep freeze.
-He escaped from prison a year or so ago.
+He escaped from prison a year ago.
 He is still on the loose.
 The one who skinned his victims?
-Was he ever caught, or is it just a character from a film that she is thinking of?
+Was he ever caught, or is it just a character from a film she is thinking of?
 The cannibal murderer that was in the news recently.
 The line from the song by The Doors Ron sometimes plays in the car, there’s a killer on the road, his brain is squirming like a toad runs through her head.

 The axeman is over her now.
 He has raised his weapon.
 Anna feels she is going to pass out.
 The last thing she remembers is …….

 She is startled by a knock on the driver’s side window.

 ‘Everything all right, love?’ says a stranger, This one is not carrying an axe.
 He is well dressed and has a winning smile.

 ‘What?
 How?’ she says, as she winds down the window.
 ‘Where am I?’

 ‘Are you all right?’ he asks, in soothing tones.

 ‘What happened to ….. the ….. the …..
 I was …… What’s going on?’